lapinek/platform-scripting/README.md

     * Accessing existing session data.

+    In addition:

-    * Authentication scripts have access to authentication state in chains and shared and transient state in trees.
+    * Authentication scripts in chains have access to authentication state, `authState`, indicating the outcome of the current authentication in either `SUCCESS` or `FAILED` value.

+    * Authentication scripts in trees can set and access properties in the `sharedState` object and in `transientState` object; the latter may not persist through authentication and is designated for sensitive information like passwords.

-    * Authorization scripts have access to authorization state, which includes passed in data, and can set authorization response attributes.
+    * Scripted policy decision scripts have access to the authorization state, passed in data, and username; they can set attributes in the authorization response.

+    * OAuth2 Access Token Modification script has access to the access token and to the scope associated with the authorization request.

+    * OIDC Claims Script has access to the server default and the requested claims information.

-    You can find details on APIs available to server-side scripts in AM in the docs, under [Developing with Scripts](https://backstage.forgerock.com/docs/am/6.5/dev-guide/#chap-dev-scripts) and [Scripting a Policy Condition](https://backstage.forgerock.com/docs/am/6.5/authorization-guide/index.html#sec-scripted-policy-condition).
+    You can find details on APIs available to server-side scripts in AM in the docs, under [Developing with Scripts](https://backstage.forgerock.com/docs/am/6.5/dev-guide/#chap-dev-scripts), [Scripting a Policy Condition](https://backstage.forgerock.com/docs/am/6.5/authorization-guide/index.html#sec-scripted-policy-condition), and [Modifying Access Token Content Using Scripts](https://backstage.forgerock.com/docs/am/6.5/oauth2-guide/index.html#modifying-access-tokens-scripts).

-    In addition, scripts included in the default AM configuration, accessible in the administrative console under Realms > _Realm Name_ > Scripts, can serve as a great source of example scripting for all script types:
+    Moreover, scripts included in the default AM configuration, and accessible in the administrative console under Realms > _Realm Name_ > Scripts, can serve as a great source of example scripting for the script types supported in AM:

     * Client-side Authentication
     * Server-side Authentication
-    * Decision node script for authentication trees
+    * Decision node script for authentication trees (The included example is minimal; see [example](#example-am-tree) included in this writing.)
     * OAuth2 Access Token Modification
     * OIDC Claims
     * Policy Condition